rossana87/Project_3_Wanderlust/README.md

 ### Future Improvements

-* Implement a function in the front-end for how expensive a place is according to the destination.
 * It would be nice to search by destination in the filters under `destination.js`.
-This would enable the user to find the.
 * Under the `profile.js`, it would be nice to add a real picture of the user.

 ### Final Project